cysouw/diathesis/text/c11_infinitive.md

 b. ^* Der Verkäufer lässt den Schlitten dem Jungen gefallen.
 :::

 This causative construction cannot be combined with any kind of reflexive pronouns, with only very few exceptions to this generalisation.
-This restrictions basically appear to be semantic in nature, as mostly it does not make sense to explicitly cause oneself to do something.
+These restrictions basically appear to be semantic in nature, as mostly it does not make sense to explicitly cause oneself to do something.
 Other paraphrases seem more natural for such intended meanings, like *sich zwingen* [@next a].
 In some examples an intended reflexive is preferably expressed with a *Passivkausativ* ([@sec:infinitive-lassen-passive-causative]), using a *von* phrase instead of an accusative [@next b].
 In exceptional occasions a reflexive possessor dative is possible, but I only know of a single suitable example, namely with the verb *wachsen* 'to grow' when related to the growing of hair [@next c].
 Note that such reflexive possessor datives are very common with the *Passivkausativ* ([@sec:infinitive-lassen-passive-causative]), but not with the current *Permissivkausativ*.
 Finally, there is a very small group of intransitives that allows for a combination of *lassen+In­fi­ni­tiv* with a self-inflicting reflexive, like *treiben* 'to flow' [@next d].
 This special class of verbs is discussed separately in [@sec:infinitive-intransitive-lassen-epithesis].

 ::: ex
 - ^* Ich lasse mich die Kleider waschen. \